thg events 2025

 Plough Lane, Wimbledon has been the site for many sporting events over the years.
 Professional football, greyhound racing, speedway and stock car racing have all had their day, and in the last three years, AFC Wimbledon have returned to a brand new stadium to continue the sporting tradition.

-Come and hear John Lynch (Founder & Managing Director Wimbledon in Sporting Heritage) and Jon Stevens give us a history of Wimbledon’s Sporting Heritage and some of the memorable sporting occasions that have occurred down Plough Lane at our next meeting:
+Come and hear John Lynch (Founder & Managing Director Wimbledon in Sporting Heritage) and Jon Stevens give us a history of Wimbledon’s Sporting Heritage and some of the memorable sporting occasions that have occurred down Plough Lane at our next meeting.

 Our next talk will be on “The Music Hall Artistes of Lambeth Cemetery”.
 This is jointly organised by Tooting History Group and the Friends of Streatham Cemetery.